Featuring New Orleans' Dirty Dozen Brass Band and Lafayette's Nathan & The Zydeco Cha Chas

 Note: The Mineral Point Opera House is requiring printed proof of COVID-19 vaccination or a negative test taken within 72 hours of showtime.
 For more information, visit mpoh.org/covid.
 You must agree to these terms and conditions in order to purchase tickets to Opera House events.

 The Dirty Dozen Brass Band are the pioneers of the modern New Orleans brass band movement, recognized worldwide as an unstoppable musical machine.
 Nathan Williams delivers a direct connection to Zydeco’s storied pioneers such as Clifton Chenier and Boozoo Chavis.
 Together, it’s a non-stop dance fest.
 A master class in blues, cajun, New Orleans soul, zydeco and R&B from two of Louisiana’s best!

 These two Louisiana legends will play a special Mardi Gras Mambo concert on Friday, March 4, 2022.
 Tickets for the show will be $50 for orchestra and box seats ($55 day of show), and $35 for the rest of the theatre ($40 day of show).
 The show will begin at 7 p.m., with doors opening at 6 p.m.
-Tickets will go on sale Monday, June 21 at PurplePass.
-Members of Friends of the MPOH will be able to purchase tickets during a special presale beginning Monday, June 7.
-For more information about Friends of the MPOH, go to friends.mpoh.org.
+Tickets are on sale at tickets.mpoh.org.

 The Dirty Dozen Brass Band